rosenpin/i3-agenda/README.md

 5. Add configuration to your bar (examples in the Examples section below).

 # Usage
+>  -h, --help            show this help message and exit
+>  --credentials CREDENTIALS, -c CREDENTIALS
+>                        path to your credentials.json file
+>  --cachettl CACHETTL, -ttl CACHETTL
+>                        time for cache to be kept in minutes
+>  --today, -d           print only today events
+>  --ids IDS [IDS ...], -i IDS [IDS ...]
+>                        list of calendar ids to fetch, space separated.
+If none is specified all
+>                        calendars will be fetched
+>  --maxres MAXRES, -r MAXRES
+>                        max number of events to query Google's API for each of your calendars.
+>                        Increase this number if you have lot of events in your google calendar
+>  --no-event-text TEXT  text to display when there are no events
+>  --update, -u          when using this flag it will not load previous results from cache, it
+>                        will however save new results to cache.
+You can use this flag to refresh
+>                        all the cache forcefully

 ## Filter displayed calendars

 To display events only from certain calendars use the `--ids` parameter and pass a list of calendar id, space separated.